claudiotalarico/EE406/README.md

     Don't forget to stop and remove containers that have become useless, and to remove images that have become useless.

-13. In case you need to use an older image instead of the latest do the following:<br>
+13. In case you need to use an older image instead of the latest, overwrite the variable `DOCKER_TAG` in the current shell and do the following:<br>
       ```
       export DOCKER_TAG=2025.01
       ./start_x.sh